suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 By the time I managed to get through coding my data and generate some fancy charts, I vouched to never again 'code' anything by hand.

 Six years later I would be doing a very different kind of coding.
-But the idea of keeping your data progressively sorted as you go never left my mind.
+But the idea of keeping your data sorted as you go stuck with me as I navigated this foreign language.
 What if we could keep our datasets ranked and tidy each time we'd add a new observation?

 [...](#rest)

 ### Counting where it counts
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDcyNzc0NDMxXX0=
+eyJoaXN0b3J5IjpbLTExOTA5NjI1MzRdfQ==
 -->